Requesting a Vendor Risk Management (VRM) Review

 • Level 3 - Data classified as level 3 are data classified as strictly confidential, requiring the highest level of sensitivity.
 This includes FERPA data, personally identifiable information (PII), personal health information (PHI), credit card information (PCI), among others.

-• When the DISC level is Level 2 or Level 3 then additional application security and data protection information will be requested including one or more of the following.
+• Additional application security and data protection documentation may also be requested, including one or more of the following.

 • System and Organization Controls (SOC) Reporting - designed to build trust and confidence in a vendor's services through a report by an independent Certified Public Accountant (CPA)